bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

     Users were none too pleased to have their third-party purchases automatically noted on their Wall for all their Facebook friends to see.

-- Then in 2010, Facebook’s CEO Mark Zuckerberg articulated his opinon about [online identity and privacy](https://www.michaelzimmer.org/2010/05/14/facebooks-zuckerberg-having-two-identities-for-yourself-is-an-example-of-a-lack-of-integrity/).
+- Then in 2010, Facebook’s CEO Mark Zuckerberg articulated his opinion about [online identity and privacy](https://www.michaelzimmer.org/2010/05/14/facebooks-zuckerberg-having-two-identities-for-yourself-is-an-example-of-a-lack-of-integrity/).

     > "You have one identity," he emphasized three times in a single interview with